HIGHER EDUCATIONAL OPPORTUNITY PROGRAMS (HEOP)

 - Freshmen must attend three workshops per semester.

 - Sophomores, Juniors and Seniors must attend two workshops per semester.
-Please contact the COPE counselor for specific information.

 - ALL HEOP students must maintain a minimum 2.0 cumulative grade point average.